Anyone I Want to Be: Junior Eurovision Song Contest

 Węgiel's win in the contest gave Poland its first win in the Junior Eurovision Song Contest; they had never previously won the Eurovision Song Contest either.
 As winners, Poland was given the right of first refusal to host the Junior Eurovision Song Contest 2019, which was held in Gliwice.

 Music video

 The music video for "Anyone I Want to Be" was released along with the song's release as a digital download, on 6 November 2018.
 The video surpassed one million views on YouTube within two weeks, becoming the most-watched video of the 2018 contest.

+By 2023, the official video for "Anyone I Want to Be" had been played on YouTube over 39 million times, thus being the most-watched video on the official Junior Eurovision YouTube channel, while the live performance in the Junior Eurovision final has over 19 million views.